dpresbit/zippy/README.md

 `docker-compose down -v`

+Check your Kibana interface by going to http://<serverIP>:5601.
+Make sure you have your incoming iptables/ufw entry in place so you can access the web interface!

+sudo iptables -A INPUT -p tcp --dport 5601 -j ACCEPT

 ### NOTE:
 Once you have the ELK stack running (all three containers), go into the 'mappings' directory and do the following:
 './create_ecs_pan_mapping_ES7v2'